infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Game design document cas.md

 Exploration like soma, but we recycle the map by integrating different nights and encounters.
 Progression in time is slowly revealed through the introduction of senior grades

+Ending: Receive a package when returned to your dorm, based on the choices you make, pistol for suicide, drugs for embracement, rifle for hatred.
 Mental and physical progression